potatoqualitee/ogimage/README.md

 Want to make it pretty?
 You can even attach a stylesheet or reference an online stylesheet or both.

+Keep in mind that the generated image is 1200x630 so your stylesheet or general design should accommodate that size.

 ## Documentation

 To dynamically generate your own image, just copy the code below and modify as desired.
 I know I just want to see stuff work, so it works without any modifications, right out of the box.